Skip to content

 Collects New Avengers #16.1 & 17-23.

-Iron Fist also became part of the Defenders, the series written by Matt Fraction.
+Iron Fist also became part of the Defenders, the comics written by Matt Fraction.

 Iron Fist: The Living Weapon

-During the first part of the Marvel Now era, Iron Fist was not really present, except for a few guest appearances.
+During the first part of the Marvel Now era, Iron Fist was mostly absent, except for a few guest appearances.
 He made his proper comeback in the series Iron Fist: The Living Weapon, written and drawn by Kaare Andrews.

 Also collected in: